-1. To make arrangements for the management of bus stations including granting licences for the use thereof in consultation with the Senior Solicitor Director of Finance & Corporate Support and Head of Bus Strategy & Delivery 2 To average on helpelf of the Doute eaching and visibit to Lland of Dun Chrotomy 9

-- To exercise on behalf of the Partnership any right to 2.
-Head of Bus Strategy & object to the issue of a PSV licence Delivery - To operate and maintain bus stations in terms of Section 3.
-Head of Service 81 of the Transport (Scotland) Act 1985 Operations & Security -Bus Stations - 4.
-To implement and manage agency agreements in Schools Agency Services respect of providing transport facilities for conveying & Compliance Manager children to school - 5.
-To implement and manage agency agreements for the Bus Development Manager provision and management of bus infrastructure - To implement and manage all other agency Head of Service 6. arrangements agreed by the Partnership within the Bus Operations & Security -Operations remit Bus Stations - 7.
-To manage subsidised bus contracts in accordance with the procedures of the Partnership and in accordance with any Directions of the Partnership
+- 1. To make arrangements for the management of bus stations including granting licences for the use thereof in consultation with the Senior Solicitor - 2.
+To exercise on behalf of the Partnership any right to object to the issue of a PSV licence - 3.
+To operate and maintain bus stations in terms of Section 81 of the Transport (Scotland) Act 1985 - 4.
+To implement and manage agency agreements in respect of providing transport facilities for conveying children to school - 5.
+To implement and manage agency agreements for the provision and management of bus infrastructure - 6.
+To implement and manage all other agency arrangements agreed by the Partnership within the Bus Operations remit